Rnz中文 / Rnz中文 英语新闻

 People also float lanterns carrying prayers on rivers and streams.

-In Hong Kong, people perform a fire dragon dance, while in the southern part of China, households burn "flower tower" lanterns.
+In Hong Kong, people perform a fire dragon dance, while in some regions of southern part of China, households burn "flower tower" lanterns.

 During celebrations, some locations hold riddle competitions, where people guess the answer to puzzles hanging from lanterns in the streets.